nf-core/sarek/docs/usage.md

 Since both Snpeff and VEP are internally figuring the path towards the specific cache version / species, `annotation-cache` is using an extra set of keys to specify the species and genome build.

-Which handled internally by Sarek.
+Which is handled internally by Sarek.

 Please refer to the [annotation-cache documentation](https://annotation-cache.github.io) for more details.